 6. Ensure that another member of the household is not using the home phone line.

-- Please close the AOL Desktop software before running Quick Restore.
+Note: Please close the AOL Desktop software before running Quick Restore.

 The Quick Restore feature allows you to reset your AOL Desktop software to its default state.
 It can help resolve issues that you may have with your AOL Desktop software without having to reinstall.